ClickerMonkey/unitz/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/ClickerMonkey/unitz/blob/master/LICENSE)
 [![Alpha](https://img.shields.io/badge/State-Alpha-orange.svg)]()

-Unitz is a library designed to take in a quantity and unit provided by a user and perform addition, conversion, and transformation to human friendly representations.
+Unitz is a library designed to take in a quantity and unit provided by a user and perform addition, subtraction, conversion, and transformation to human friendly representations.
-Unitz will attempt to handle conversions and additions even if the units aren't recognized.
+Unitz will attempt to handle conversions, additions, and subtractions even if the units aren't recognized.

 ### Installation